andrewcchu/331_project/README.md

 ## Setup
 1. Clone the repo
-2. Run the following commands; this will create a folder called `resource_test` in the repo root directory
+2. Run the following command -- this will create a folder called `resource_test` in the repo root directory
 ```bash
 molecule init role acme.resource_test --driver-name vagrant
 ```